potassco/clingo-dl/README.md

     clingo-dl [CLINGO OPTION]... [-p] [--strict] [--rdl] [FILE]...

-Option `-p` can be used to enable propagation of difference constraints, `--strict` to turn on strict mode, and `--rdl` to use real numbers.
+Option `--propagate` can be used to enable propagation of difference constraints, `--strict` to turn on strict mode, and `--rdl` to use real numbers.

 ### Example